-Domestic Violence: including psychological, physical, sexual, financial, emotional abuse; so-called 'honour' based violence.
+Domestic Abuse and coercive control: including psychological, physical, sexual, financial, emotional abuse.
+It also includes so called "honour" based violence.
+It can occur between any family members..

 Sexual Abuse: including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault or sexual acts to which the adult has not consented or was pressured into consenting.